k2view-academy/K2View-Academy/articles/39_discovery_catalog/02_catalog_vocabulary.md

 Additionally, due to the differences between the data source, some nodes' properties are generic, while other are relevant for specific interface types only.

-The following tables describe **node and relation types**, and how they are defined in each interface type:
+The following 2 tables describe the **node and relation types**, and how they are defined in each interface type:

 ### Node Types